infonl/dimpact-zaakafhandelcomponent/docs/INSTALL.md

 ### Run ZAC in a Docker container

 As an alternative to running ZAC in IntelliJ you can also run ZAC in a Docker container.

-Note that in order to run ZAC in Docker you may need to make changes in certain environment variables in order for the ZAC Docker container to be able to access the requires services (which are typically also running in Docker) because `localhost` is not accessible inside the Docker container.
-One option is to use `host.docker.internal` instead of `localhost` in the environment variables.
+There are several ways to do this.

+#### Run ZAC in a Docker container using Docker Compose

+If you also wish to run all services (Keycloak, Open Zaak, etc) required by ZAC locally the easiest way is to use our Docker Compose setup with can also run ZAC.
+Please see the [Docker Compose instructions](INSTALL-DOCKER-COMPOSE.md) for more information.

+#### Run ZAC in a Docker container by itself

-Do run ZAC as a Docker container use the following command:
+As an alternative to run ZAC as a Docker container by itself you use the following command:

 ```shell
 docker run -p 8080:8080 --env-file .env --name zaakafhandelcomponent zaakafhandelcomponent:latest